-- You can now move around each of the quarters until they all match up with each other by selecting the layer that it is on and using the Move Tool (tip: you can use the arrow keys) to move each section by a very small amount).
+You can now move around each of the quarters until they all match up with each other.
+To do so, select the layer that it is on and use the Move Tool to move each section by a very small amount.
+(Tip: You can use the arrow keys).

 Which scanner to buy

 Scanner technology is improving all the time, so it’s difficult to keep current with recommendations.
 The best advice is to do your research.
 Start with online recommendations, but ensure the source is reliable and independent.
 Be wary of reviews and “best of” lists that are simply advertisements in disguise.
 Most bloggers will reveal if they receive commission or have affiliate links.